forestgrape/coronavirus/diagnosis_and_viral_load.md

 ##### Cell Cultures
 ##### Organ Cultures
 ##### Plague Assays
-The samples can be diluted so much that virus colonies originating from single virions can be distinguished.
-In this  way the number of infectious virions can be determined (this method is called Plaque assay)
+The samples can be diluted to the point new virus colonies are originating from single virions can be distinguished.
+In this way the number of infectious virions can be determined.

 ### Detect Metabolism of Viruses
 Coronaviruses produce temporary RNA similar to mRNA of DNA based life forms can be detected by [PCR-Tests](#pcr-test).
-This RNA is *not* packaged into virions and therefore is degraded quickly and therefore can be used to detect a running metabolism of coronaviruses.
+This RNA is *not* packaged into virions and therefore is degraded quickly.
+Because of the fast degradation, detecting temporary RNA means there are viruses with a running metabolism.

 ## Methods to Indirectly Detect Viruses